Skip to main content

 Verify metrics collection

-# Check JMX Scraper logs for successful connection
+# Check JMX Scraper logs for a successful connection

 docker logs jetty-telemetry-jmx-scraper-1 2>&1 | head -10